b1tcr4sh/b1tcr4sh/README.md

 I'm a silly yeen/dork/creature on the internet who likes creating things for the other goofy animals in my computer.
 I dabble in many things, especially anything to do with tech (the lower level, the better), music, gaming, VR, or whatever else I feel like at the moment.

 I spend a loooot my time researching and learning about *nix, sys admin, network infrastructure, web APIs, low-level systems architecture, game development, and whatever other nerd shit I get myself into.
-I could write a whole essay on here, but I'd rather keep it simple and let the things I make speak for themselves, soo....
+I could write a whole essay on here, but I'd rather keep it simple and let the things I make and do speak for themselves, soo....

 #### If you want to come join me on some of my virtual escapades across the net: